corda/corda/docs/source/shell.rst

 :note: While developing, checking multiple samples or simply restarting a node frequently host key may be regenerated.
 SSH usually
     saved once trusted hosts and will refuse to connect in case of a change.
 Then check may be disabled with extra options ``ssh -o StrictHostKeyChecking=no user@host -p2222``.
-This option should never be in production environment!
+This option should never be used in production environment!

 Getting help
 ------------